rqatia/Projects/Healthcare/1 - Internal Medicine/1 - Infectious Diseases/2 - EBOLA's Deadly Mutations/1 - Project Overview.md

  - Viruses in patients’ samples through the identification of significant variants to determine the relationship between viruses; and
  - Shared origins of viral genomes (phylogenetic analysis) to identify a connection between genomic variation and disease phenotype.

-Epidemiological data of microbial genomes of the recent Ebola virus was used to confirm reliability of data and practice real world examples.
+Epidemiological data of microbial genomes of the recent Ebola virus was used to confirm data reliability and practice real world examples.